 No experience is necessary.
-Students are assigned instruments based on their prior ability and interest and may be required to rent their own instrument depending upon instrument availability.
+Students are assigned instruments based on their prior ability and interest and may be required to rent their own instruments depending upon instrument availability.
 Students will also be asked to purchase a mouthpiece, woodwind reeds, sax neck strap, guitar picks, or drumsticks – pending assigned instrument.
 Along with weekly rehearsals and a culminating performance, the students continue their music education by focusing on Music Theory, History, Ethnomusicology, Expression/Timbre, Composition, and Performance.
-Students who excel or are awarded leadership roles in beginning band will be recommended for advanced band the following year.
+Students who excel or are awarded leadership roles in the beginning band will be recommended for the advanced band the following year.

-Advanced Band participants must have a minimum of one year experience in Beginning Instrumental Ensemble to participate and must have the instructor's approval before registering for this course.
+Advanced Band participants must have a minimum of one year of experience in Beginning Instrumental Ensemble to participate and must have the instructor’s approval before registering for this course.
 Along with weekly rehearsals and a culminating performance, the students continue their music education by focusing on Music Theory, History, Ethnomusicology, Expression/Timbre, Composition, and Performance.
 Students demonstrate their growth in musical technique and skill through performances in the IPA music concerts and events throughout the school year.

 Advanced Orchestra participants must have a minimum of one year of experience in Beginning Instrumental Ensemble to participate and must have the instructor’s approval before registering for this course.
 Along with weekly rehearsals and a culminating performance, the students will continue their music education by focusing on Music Theory, History, Ethnomusicology, Expression/Timbre, Composition, and Performance.
 Students will perform in the IPA music concerts.

 Theatre Arts emphasizes artistic perception and creative expression.
-Students are trained in the fundamental skills of theatre arts, including improvisation techniques, creative drama, body control, voice, diction, pantomime, learning of lines, creation of character, projection of ideas and emotions and acting of scenes from plays.
-It includes dramatic play, story enactment, imagination journeys, theatre games, puppeteering, story-telling, role playing, music, and dance.
+Students are trained in the fundamental skills of theatre arts, including improvisation techniques, creative drama, body control, voice, diction, pantomime, learning of lines, creation of character, projection of ideas and emotions, and acting of scenes from plays.
+It includes dramatic play, story enactment, imagination journeys, theatre games, puppeteering, story-telling, role-playing, music, and dance.

-Theatre is a dynamic, collaborative and live art form.
+Theatre is a dynamic, collaborative, and live art form.
 It is a practical subject that encourages discovery through experimentation, the taking of risks, and the presentation of ideas to others.
-It results in the development of both theatre and life skills; the building of confidence, creativity and working collaboratively.
-This multifaceted course gives students the opportunity to make theatre as creators, designers, directors, and performers.
+It results in the development of both theatre and life skills; the building of confidence, creativity, and working collaboratively.
+This multi-faceted course gives students the opportunity to make theatre as creators, designers, directors, and performers.
 It emphasizes the importance of working both individually and collaboratively as part of an ensemble.
 It offers the opportunity to engage actively in the creative process, transforming ideas into action as inquisitive and productive artists.
 Students experience the course from contrasting artistic perspectives.

 IB Theatre (Standard and Higher Level – Year 1)

-Theatre is a dynamic, collaborative and live art form.
+Theatre is a dynamic, collaborative, and live art form.
 It is a practical subject that encourages discovery through experimentation, the taking of risks, and the presentation of ideas to others.
-It results in the development of both theatre and life skills; the building of confidence, creativity and working collaboratively.
-This multifaceted course gives students the opportunity to make theatre as creators, designers, directors, and performers.
+It results in the development of both theatre and life skills; the building of confidence, creativity, and working collaboratively.
+This multi-faceted course gives students the opportunity to make theatre as creators, designers, directors, and performers.
 It emphasizes the importance of working both individually and collaboratively as part of an ensemble.
 It offers the opportunity to engage actively in the creative process, transforming ideas into action as inquisitive and productive artists.
 Students experience the course from contrasting artistic perspectives.
-They learn to apply research and theory to inform and to contextualize their work.
+They learn to apply research and theory to inform and contextualize their work.
 Students learn to appreciate that through the processes of researching, creating, preparing, presenting, and critically reflecting on theatre—as participants and audience members—they gain a richer understanding of themselves, their community, and the world.
-Through the study of theatre, students become aware of their own personal and cultural perspectives, developing an appreciation of the diversity of theatre practices, their processes and their modes of presentation.
-It enables students to discover and engage with different forms of theatre across time, place and culture and promotes international-mindedness.
+Through the study of theatre, students become aware of their own personal and cultural perspectives, developing an appreciation of the diversity of theatre practices, their processes, and their modes of presentation.
+It enables students to discover and engage with different forms of theatre across time, place, and culture and promotes international-mindedness.

 IB Theatre (Standard and Higher Level – Year 2)

 Theatre is about transformation.
 It is the application, through play, of energy and imagination to frame, reflect, expose, critique, and speculate.
 The second year of this course is designed to encourage students to examine theatre in its diversity of forms from around the world.
-This may be achieved through a critical study of the theory, history, and culture of theatre, and students will find expression through workshops, devised work or scripted performance.
-Students will come to understand that the act of imagining, creating, presenting and critically reflecting on theatre in its past and present contexts embodies the individual and social need to investigate and find explanations for the world around us.
+This may be achieved through a critical study of the theory, history, and culture of theatre, and students will find expression through workshops, devised work, or scripted performances.
+Students will come to understand that the act of imagining, creating, presenting, and critically reflecting on theatre in its past and present contexts embody the individual and social need to investigate and find explanations for the world around us.
 The theatre course emphasizes the importance of working individually and as a member of an ensemble.
 Students are encouraged to develop the organizational and technical skills needed to express themselves creatively in theatre.
 A further challenge for students following this course is for them to become aware of their own perspectives and biases and to learn to understand and value those of others.
-This requires a willingness to understand alternative views, to respect and appreciate cultural diversity, and to see the varied role that theatre plays in reflecting these.
+This requires a willingness to understand alternative views, respect and appreciate cultural diversity, and see the varied role that theatre plays in reflecting these.

 Advanced Ceramics explores the role of ceramic art as an expression of culture throughout history.
-The study of ceramic art provides students with opportunities to develop and nourish higher level thinking.
+The study of ceramic art provides students with opportunities to develop and nourish higher-level thinking.
 Skills associated with artistic thinking include the ability to see clearly, analyze, reflect, make judgments, forge connections among ideas and information, and generate new ideas from diverse sources.
-Various hand building techniques and forms will be used to create projects in which students use clay as the artistic medium.
+Various hand-building techniques and forms will be used to create projects in which students use clay as the artistic medium.